 Wearing a sunflower lanyard – should you choose to do so - helps show that you are exempt from wearing a face covering in a discreet way.
-While it is not mandatory to wear a sunflower lanyard for this purpose, it does indicate to University staff that you have a hidden disability and may require some extra help, understanding, or patience.
+While it is not mandatory to wear a sunflower lanyard for this purpose, it does indicate that you have a hidden disability and may require some extra help, understanding, or patience.

 Where can I get a sunflower lanyard?

-Students and staff can purchase a free sunflower lanyard from the student online shop.
+Students and staff can purchase a free sunflower lanyard from the online shop.
 The University will not require staff or students to provide any personal information in order to purchase this lanyard.
 If someone is wearing a sunflower lanyard, we will respect this and we will not challenge the wearer.

 Can I show my support for people with hidden disabilities by wearing a sunflower lanyard?

 No. The sunflower lanyard should only be used by people with hidden disabilities so they can make themselves visible.